DISASTER READINESS CALENDAR

 Start by checking out the Ready Business Program’s Hurricane Toolkit.
 Diving into this resource now can prepare you for the hurricane season, which runs June 1 to Nov.
 30.

 When it comes to natural disasters, possible risks can change dramatically as the storm changes.
 Tropical storms and storm surges can cause just as much — if not more — damage than a hurricane.
-The National Oceanic and Atmospheric Administration recommends these 10 tips to be ready for all related storm surge impacts.
+The US National Hurricane Center has updated its Hurricane Cone Graphics in 2026 to include inland tropical storm/hurricane watches and warnings, and has new storm surge products for Hawaii.